AmitBerko/calc-it/readme.md

 5. Open your browser and visit `http://localhost:3000` to access the Calculator The Game Editor.

-Certainly!
-Here's an additional section for level examples:

-Certainly!
-Here's a revised version of the Level Examples section with shorter descriptions:

 ## Level Examples

 Explore these level examples created using the Calculator The Game Editor: